dcousens/easy-express-api/README.md

 # easy-express-api
-A biased express wrapper for building an express HTTP server using Node.js.
+A biased express.js wrapper for Node.js

 ## Installation